LENTEN PRAYER PROMPTS

 Begin this Lenten journey by acknowledging your deep need for God.
 On this Ash Wednesday, we especially remember our need for salvation from sin and its ultimate consequence of death.
 In what ways do you know the pain of sin, both as a victim and as a perpetrator?
 Confess to Him now and receive His gifts of forgiveness and mercy for you, and meant to be shared through you.
 Ask for guidance on how you may need to seek forgiveness from or offer forgiveness to others.

 In what areas of your life have you been relying on your own strength to overcome or endure?
 Invite the Holy Spirit to reveal places where self-sufficiency has taken root.
 Repent, and ask the Lord to help you lay down your over-dependence upon self and receive the gift of utter dependence upon Christ.
 He is the One who makes beautiful things out of the dust of the earth.
-Pause, breathe deeply, receive His forgiveness, and rest in His grace.
+Pause, breathe deeply, receive His forgiveness, and rest in His grace today.